 A month of jury duty, moving into a new apartment and starting a new job, pretty much sums up where we left off.
 Its been a wild and crazy ride the last thirty days.
 I have learned a lot (re jury duty), I have gained a lot, but mostly I have met a lot of incredible people.
 And now I am completely and utterly drained.
+But let’s be honest, no one is busy.
+It’s all about priorities.

 Which brings up the question, how do you make it through such a crazy packed schedule?
 Best yet, how do you make time for yourself and your family when there seems to be little time to spare?